pravega/flink-connectors/documentation/src/docs/table-api.md

 ```

-The usage and definition of time attribute and DDL can be referred in:
+The usage and definition of time attribute and DDL and usage of WATERMARK schema can be referred in:

 * Time Attribute